A guide to Education Welfare Services for parents and carers.

-Cornwall Council recognises that regular school attendance is essential.
-Children need to enjoy their time in school and make the most of the opportunities available to them.
+Enabling them to make the most of the opportunities available to them.

 If a pupil misses one day a week for their entire school career they would lose the equivalent of two school years.
 The time missed at school can lead to gaps in knowledge that become difficult to fill.

 We follow the Department for Education guidance, Working together to improve school attendance.
 This guidance is likely to become law by September 2023.
 Some key areas of focus and emphasis on responsibilities for each group of stakeholders.

 We will work with schools and Academy Trusts to ensure pupils are attending regularly.
 Where this is not the case, we will help develop support to enable the pupil to thrive.

 We can also offer support and help to pupils, parents (or carers) and schools who may be having issues with attendance.
 However it is vital that you have raised any queries and concerns with your child’s school in the first instance.
 This ensures the school have time to consider and work with parents and pupils to remove barriers to school attendance.

 Remember, if your child is not in school...

 - they may be putting themselves or others at risk and

 - they are missing out on educational opportunities